 - When you are looking for information about COVID-19, look to trusted organizations.
 In B.C., the BC Centre for Disease Control is updated regularly with up-to-date, reliable information.
 When you access and share accurate information, this can help reduce stress for yourself and others.

-- Take time to connect with your own supports – set up virtual chats or phone calls, and connect with others about how you are feeling.
+- Take time to connect with your own supports, and connect with others about how you are feeling.

 - Try to fit in some time for yourself –set aside time to do mindfulness, read a book, have a long shower, or make time for hobbies when you can.